-Tiffany Naiman is the director of The UCLA Herb Alpert School of Music’s Music Industry Program as well as a lecturer in the Musicology department.
-She also currently serves as co-chair of the LGBTQ Study Group of the American Musicological Society.
-Her research focus is on music and culture after 1920.
-Tiffany has developed a specialization as a David Bowie scholar and her work is published in Blackstar Rising, Purple Rain (2022), The Bloomsbury Handbook of Popular Music Video Analysis (Bloomsbury, 2019), David Bowie: Critical Perspectives (Routledge, 2015) and Enchanting David Bowie: Space/Time/Body/Memory (Bloomsbury, 2015).
+Tiffany Naiman is the Director of Music Industry Programs and an Assistant Teaching Professor at UCLA’s Herb Alpert School of Music, as well as a lecturer in the Musicology department.
+She is a scholar of popular music, temporality, and disability studies.
+She currently serves as co-chair of the LGBTQ Study Group of the American Musicological Society.
+Tiffany has developed specialization as a David Bowie scholar and her work is published in Blackstar Rising, Purple Rain (Duke University Press, 2023), The Bloomsbury Handbook of Popular Music Video Analysis (Bloomsbury, 2019), David Bowie: Critical Perspectives (Routledge, 2015), and Enchanting David Bowie: Space/Time/Body/Memory (Bloomsbury, 2015).

 Tiffany is also a DJ and electronic musician performing under the moniker NeonGray; the experimental film and music Senior Programmer for Outfest Los Angeles; manager of musical artist Cusses; creator of a multiplicity of club nights and one-off musical events in Los Angeles, San Francisco, and Philadelphia; and an award-winning documentary film producer.
 Tiffany serves on the boards of FEMME HOUSE, The 100 Percenters, and Theatre Exile.